-- 1 Technology: This technology is to maintain the EMC in which wireless devices and electric and electronic devices around them can coexist without interfering with each other.
-In addition, this technology evaluates the amount of radio waves emitted from wireless devices and electrical and electronic equipment that are absorbed by the human body (exposure), thereby creating an environment in which radio can be used to the maximum without affecting health.
-This includes the development of measuring instruments and highprecision, high-reliability radio wave measurement technology to realize these goals. - 2 Purpose: It is necessary for safe and secure radio usage and EMC conservation. - 3 Background: Regarding electromagnetic noise generated from electrical and electronic equipment, the industry is conducting selfregulation (VCCI Council) with the expectation of using frequencies up to 6 GHz.
-In the radio frequency radiation protection guideline of Japan, frequency up to 300 GHz are assumed to be used.
-There is no limit that expects to use the terahertz band currently. - 4 Requirements: Technologies are required to reduce the impact of radio noise generated from electrical and electronic equipment on advanced wireless devices, to appropriately evaluate such impact, to accurately evaluate real-time and fluctuating exposure in a diversified radio wave usage, and to accurately evaluate radio frequency radiation protection guideline from millimeter band to terahertz band in order to extend exposure to the terahertz band.
+- 1 Technology: This technology maintains the EMC in which wireless devices and electric and electronic devices around them can coexist without interfering with each other.
+In addition, this technology evaluates the amount of radio waves emitted from wireless devices and electrical and electronic equipment that are absorbed by the human body (exposure), thereby creating an environment in which radio waves can be used to the maximum without affecting health.
+This includes the development of measuring instruments and highprecision, high-reliability radio wave measurement technology to realize these goals. - 2 Purpose: This is necessary for safe and secure radio wave usage and for maintaining EMC. - 3 Background: Regarding electromagnetic noise generated from electrical and electronic equipment, the industry is conducting selfregulation (VCCI Council) with the expectation of using frequencies up to 6 GHz.
+In the radio frequency radiation protection guideline of Japan, frequencies up to 300 GHz are assumed to be used.
+There is currently no limit on using the terahertz band. - 4 Requirements: Technologies are required to reduce the impact of radio noise generated from electrical and electronic equipment on advanced wireless devices, to appropriately evaluate such impact, to accurately evaluate real-time and fluctuating exposure in diverse radio wave applications, and to accurate evaluate exposure in the millimeter and the terahertz bands in order to extend the adaptive frequency range of the radio frequency radiation protection guideline up to the terahertz band.
 As basic technologies for these, it is necessary to establish laws and standards for measuring instruments in the terahertz band, as well as for primary standards, measuring methods, and evaluation methods.